catalyzeio/stratum-docs/guides/node-mongo.md

    });
    ```

    As with the `PORT` environment variable, you should pull your MongoDB connection information from the `DATABASE_URL` environment variable.
-If you have more than one database in your environment, use the [The Platform dashboard](https://product.datica.com/compliant-cloud/) to determine which environment variable to use.
+If you have more than one database in your environment, use the [dashboard](https://product.datica.com/environments/) to determine which environment variable to use.

 3. Run your updated code, then point your browser to `http://127.0.0.1:8088` to see it working.